City Comparison

 Centreville has a property tax rate of $1.110 per $100 (~$6,660/yr on a $600K home).
 Herndon's rate is $1.110 per $100 (~$7,881/yr on a $710K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
-Centreville offers spacious homes and family-friendly neighborhoods at accessible price points.
+Centreville offers spacious homes and residential neighborhoods at accessible price points.
 Herndon is a walkable town near the Dulles technology corridor.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.